SwapnilPurohit/SOR_26/README.md

 ## Perception

+> **In short:** Perception is about making sense of sensor data — not just collecting it.
+Here we use vision algorithms (OpenCV, YOLOv8) to turn raw camera pixels into useful understanding: "where's the ball?" or "what objects are in this scene?"

 ### OpenCV

+> **In short:** OpenCV is a classic computer-vision library.
+Here it's used for color-based detection: isolate red pixels, find the largest red blob (the ball), compute its center, and steer the robot toward it — a simple but effective "ball-chasing" behavior using thresholding and contour detection.

 [OpenCV](https://opencv.org/) is an open-source computer vision library with hundreds of ready-to-use algorithms.
 Here we use it to make the robot chase a red ball.